HuYang719/Machine-Learning-Systems/02-Paper/02-Federated_Learning_in_Mobile_Edge_Networks_A_Comprehensive_Survey.md

 - Participant Selection
   - Avoid straggler
+  - Heterogeneity: energy, willingness to participate, quality of data, communicaiton and computation
   - RL is used in selecting partitionment
   - Fairness for selection (the variance of performance of an FL model across participants)
 - Joint Radio and Computation Resource management